 - meet other eligibility requirements as required by state and federal law

 To be eligible for financial aid, a student must be admitted as a regular student.
 Students admitted as a limited graduate or as an advanced or limited special undergraduate are not eligible for financial aid.

 Payment and Financing Options

-The Financial Aid Office is dedicated to helping you with the successful financing of your Occidental education.
+The Financial Aid Office is dedicated to helping students successfully finance an Occidental education.
 If at any time you have a question or concern, please contact us at:

 Financial Aid Office

 Telephone: (323) 259-2548

 Additional information may be obtained from the Financial Aid Office.
 The Financial Aid Office also publishes a policy handbook each academic year.
 It is the student’s responsibility to know and understand these policies if the student is a recipient of financial aid.